Best Keyboard for Typing Practice

 A keyboard that feels exciting for five minutes is not always the best keyboard for two hours of writing or repeated practice.
 That is why comfort, noise, and layout are often more important than hype features.

 Hardware helps, but skill still comes from practice.
-Try a quick daily routine: 10-minute typing warm-up.
+Try this: 10-minute typing warm-up.

 Want benchmarks for your typing speed?
 See: Good WPM by Age & Job.